Hawxy/Discord.Addons.Hosting/README.md

 ```

 #### Additional notes:
-- Services that do not require access to the Discord Client should use an implementation of [BackgroundService](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/multi-container-microservice-net-applications/background-tasks-with-ihostedservice) if the Discord client is not required.
+- Services that do not require access to the Discord Client should use an implementation of [BackgroundService](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/multi-container-microservice-net-applications/background-tasks-with-ihostedservice).

 - Services with complex startup & shutdown activities should implement `IHostedService` directly.